mstum/Simplexcel/README.md

 ```

 ### Cell creation
-Cells can be created implicitly from strings, int64's, double and decimal (and anything that's implicitly convertible to those, e.g. int32), or explicitly through the Cell constructor.
+Cells can be created implicitly from strings, int64's, double and decimal (and anything that's implicitly convertible to those, e.g. int32), DateTime, or explicitly through the Cell constructor.

 ```cs
 Cell textCell = "fromString";